blazej-bucha/charm/docs/src/benchmarks.rst

 previous one, it is seen that even though the polar optimization introduces *approximations* to spherical harmonic transforms, the numerical accuracy is the same.
-The small differences between the two figures are caused by the fact that a new set random spherical harmonic coefficients was generated in both experiments.
+The small differences between the two figures are caused by the fact that a new set of random spherical harmonic coefficients was generated in both experiments.

 .. image:: ../img/bench/bench-po-accuracy.png